by Derek Morrison

 [To listen to this verse select below]

 The 8 June 2017 election result caused a loss of the UK’s Conservative Party majority in Parliament and seriously undermined the position of the Prime Minister, Theresa May.
 Under normal circumstances she would have resigned and been quickly replaced by someone judged by the party management initially – but ultimately by the membership – as being most likely to rebuild the party’s electoral position.
 The situation in the UK, however, is far from normal.
-Two inter-related factors are keeping Theresa May on ‘stand by’ power or ‘life support’.
+Two inter-related factors are keeping Theresa May’s leadership on ‘stand-by’ power or – as some of the media like to say – ‘life support’.
 First, Brexit negotiations with the EU are now underway and a change of leader risks further destabilising the UK’s rather shaky start to the process.
 Second, the UK has a major dose of voter (and politician) fatigue.
 Another Conservative Party leadership farrago, therefore, is likely to trigger another general election at which point the voters may choose to exact punishment upon those who continue to indulge in internecine conflict and so fail to put their own internal houses in order, never mind the country’s.
 And so the putative ‘alphas’ dare not launch explicit leadership bids but can merely circle around each other (and their stricken leader) wondering when, and how, they can engineer the power cut that will turn off her life support without damaging their own health.
 Meanwhile, the hyenas, wolves, and vultures outside the intensive care unit simply watch and wait.